-Increased blood pressure (BP) is the leading risk factor for death and disability globally.^{1,2} Hence, in the context of the noncommunicable disease global monitoring framework,3 a specific target was established by the World Health Organization (WHO) to reduce by 25% the prevalence of raised BP (defined as a BP of ≥140/90 mm Hg) by 2025.2 That critical target, reducing raised BP or "uncontrolled hypertension," provides a priority call to action to national governments and hypertension-related health and scientific organizations.
+Increased blood pressure (BP) is the leading risk factor for death and disability globally.
+Hence, in the context of the noncommunicable disease global monitoring framework, a specific target was established by the World Health Organization (WHO) to reduce by 25% the prevalence of raised BP (defined as a BP of 140/90 mm Hg) by 2025.
+That critical target, reducing raised BP or "uncontrolled hypertension," provides a priority call to action to national governments and hypertension-related health and scientific organizations.
+However, to measure progress towards the achievement of the targets, a key issue is the identification of further performance indicators that are needed to help guide hypertension control efforts at a population and a healthcare organization level.